Peter Bergmann case: Arrival in Sligo

-Body discovery
+Monday 15 June

-On Monday, 15 June, the man checked out of the hotel at 13:06 (14:06 UTC) and handed in his room key.
+On Monday 15 June, the man checked out of the hotel at 13:06 and handed in his room key.
 He left with a black shoulder bag, a purple plastic bag, and a different black luggage bag.
-He did not have the same black carry-on luggage bag he had when he first arrived in Sligo.
+He did not have the same black carry-on bag that he had had when he first arrived in Sligo.
 He walked to the bus station via Quay Street and Wine Street, then stopped at Quayside Shopping Centre and awkwardly waited in the doorway for a number of minutes.
-At 13:16 (14:16 UTC) he left the shopping centre and walked along Wine Street in the direction of the bus station, still carrying all three bags.
-At 13:38 (14:38 UTC) he ordered a cappuccino and a toasted ham and cheese sandwich at the bus station.
+At 13:16 he left the shopping centre and walked along Wine Street in the direction of the bus station, still carrying all three bags.
+At 13:38 he ordered a cappuccino and a toasted ham and cheese sandwich at the bus station.
 While eating his food, he looked at pieces of paper that he kept in his pocket.
 After reading the pieces of paper, he tore the paper in half and threw it away in a nearby rubbish bin.
-He then mounted a bus that departed at 14:20 (15:20 UTC) for Rosses Point.
-It was reported that he was seen by sixteen people while walking on the beach, casually greeting the passersby.
+He then boarded a bus that departed at 14:20 for Rosses Point.
+It was reported that he had been seen by sixteen people while walking on the beach, casually greeting the passersby.
+The last confirmed sighting of him was at 23:50.

+Discovery of the body

-The following morning, Tuesday 16 June, Arthur Kinsella and his son Brian, who was training for a triathlon, found the man's body lying on the beach at 6:45 (7:45 UTC) in the morning.
+The following morning, Tuesday 16 June, Arthur Kinsella and his son Brian, who was training for a triathlon, found the man's body lying on the beach at 06:45 in the morning.
 He was wearing purple striped Speedo-type swimming trunks, with his underpants over the top and a navy T-shirt tucked into them.
-Arthur and Brian said the Lord's Prayer for the man, and then called the Gardaí.
-At 8:10 (9:10 UTC), Dr Valerie McGowan officially pronounced the man dead.
+Arthur and Brian called the Gardaí.
+At 08:10, Dr Valerie McGowan officially pronounced the man dead.
 Following the discovery of the man's body, a five-month investigation into his identity was conducted by Gardaí.